mia-platform/documentation/docs/fast_data/real_time_updater/overview.md

 ## Projection Deletion

 When the Real-Time Updater deletes a document, it actually makes a **virtual delete** instead of a real document deletion. (the __STATE__ field is set to **DELETED**)

+## Upsert on Insert

+When performing Insert operations, you can choose between two modes: upsert or insert.
+The former overwrites any previous value matching with the primary keys of the new document, the latter fails to insert documents that already exist, causing the service to stop.
+You can configure this behavior using the environment variable USE_UPSERT_ON_INSERT.